 Have you ever checked dream dictionaries online in order to understand the meaning of your dreams?

 I did, and I rarely got any meaningful explanation.
 Of course, you can always find one detail that is relevant for you in random woo-woo, but all the rest of the interpretation usually doesn’t make any sense.
 It makes no sense because we all have different values, symbols and life purposes.
-I think these dream dictionaries are as irrelevant as horoscope, because there’s no logic nor science in horoscopes and dream dictionaries.
+I think these dream dictionaries are as irrelevant as horoscope, because there’s neither logic nor science in horoscopes and dream dictionaries.
 You’ll always find things than match you or please you in fake interpretations.
 Any good psychologist can make fake paranormal interpretations.
 Just don’t waste your money in services refuted by science.

 By talking about dreams with my brother over the years systematically, we found out that interpreting dreams was so much simpler than we thought.
 The answers are within you.
 Piece of cake!
 Just ask yourself some simple questions: